mr-crodo/mr-crodo/README.md

 - ✨ Bachelor of Applied Mathematics and Cybernetics at Baku State University.
 </h4>
 <h4>
-- ✨ I’m currently studying Java Script and React.
+- ✨ I’m currently studying Java Script and VueJS.
 </h4>